bakerkretzmar/laravel-deploy-preview/README.md

 #### `forge-token` (required)

-The `forge-token` input parameter accepts your Forge API token, which the action uses to communicate with Laravel Forge to create sites and other resources. **Store this value in an encrypted secret, do not paste it directly into your workflow file.**
+The `forge-token` input parameter accepts your Forge API token, which the action uses to communicate with Laravel Forge to create sites and other resources. **Store this value in an encrypted secret; do not paste it directly into your workflow file.**

 Example: